jlaurens/edython/src/lib/eyo/js/core/eyo.md

 ## Singletons
 Namespaces are singletons, which means that their constructor is not available as is, only through the instances.
+However, singletons'constructors may be strict subclasses of other singleton's constructors.

 ## The name
 Each namespace is refered as `eYo.Foo`, it is the value of its `name` property.